vasylenko/devdosvid.blog/content/posts/2021/2021-01-19-mac1-metal-EC2-Instance-user-experience/index.md

 To save yourself some money, you can use [Savings Plans](https://aws.amazon.com/savingsplans/compute-pricing/), both Instance and Compute, and save up to 44% off On-Demand pricing.

-For example, with the one-year commitment, partial 50% upfront payment, and the Instance Savings pricing model, you can get the following price per hour:
+For example, with the one-year commitment, partial 50% upfront payment, and the Instance Savings pricing model, you can get the 20% lower price per hour:

 - mac1.metal — 0.867 USD
 - mac2.metal — 0.52 USD

 Feel free to play with the numbers in the [Dedicated Host Pricing Calculator](https://calculator.aws/#/createCalculator/EC2DedicatedHosts)